 Effect of blade azimuth position and wave misalignment

 When the rotor is brought to standstill, blade 1 would assume an azimuth angle γ1.
-Azimuth position would affect the aerodynamic loading and thus the responses due to wind shear and blade symmetry.
+If γ1=0 or 60 deg, blades are axis-symmetrical about the tower.
+Azimuth position would affect the aerodynamic loading and thus the responses due to wind shear and load balance.

 For a given environmental condition and wave misalignment, when the turbine is normal feathered (fault type 0), the wind-induced yaw responses are affected by the change of blade loads (Fig.16).
 For sea state A, γ2=0 deg, maximum yaw angle at γ1=0 deg is 6.1 deg, 128% larger than that at γ1=60 deg.
 Roll motion is slightly affected.